pcrock-thmdo/gh-combine-prs/README.md

 # gh-combine-prs

+---

+**Fork of https://github.com/rnorth/gh-combine-prs** -- Since it's not a terribly popular extension, I've reviewed the code myself and am maintaining a "known-good" copy here for the sake of my own paranoia.

+You probably want to use the original thing, not this repo.

+---

 This is an extension for [GitHub CLI](https://cli.github.com/) that combines multiple PRs into one.
 It is intended for use in repositories that receive many PRs that can be merged simultaneously, e.g. trivial Dependabot version bump PRs.